krestfield/docs/certdog/retarget_adcs_ncipher_keys.md

 ---
 layout: default
-title: Retarget ADCS nCipher Keys
+title: Retarget ADCS nCipher Keys to Certdog Format
 parent: Certdog
 nav_order: 57
 ---

-# Retarget ADCS nCipher Keys to Certdog
+# Retarget ADCS nCipher Keys to Certdog Format (PKCS#11)

-If your microsoft CA is using an SafeNet nCipher HSM to store its keys.
-These can be migrated to certdog by following the steps below
+If your microsoft CA is using a SafeNet nCipher HSM to store its keys.
+These keys can be migrated to the format supported by certdog, ready for import

+With nCipher HSMs keys are separated by interface, such that those generated using CAPI/CNG are only available to that interface.
+Certdog uses the PKCS#11 interface so

 Essentially, the key is migrated from a the Microsoft application (mscapi/caping) to the pkcs11 application type, thus allowing the PKCS#11 interface (which certdog uses) to make use of the keys